jessicalumian/jessicalumian.github.io/_projects/cfde.md

 category: development
 ---

-I have two main responsibilities as a Postdoctoral Scholar with the National Institues of Health Common Fund Data Ecosystem: working on the portal website and organizing trainings.
+I have two main responsibilities as a Postdoctoral Scholar with the National Institutes of Health Common Fund Data Ecosystem: working on the portal website and organizing trainings.

 The CFDE portal is a metadata catalog of data from 11 Common Fund groups.
-Instead of going to 11 separate online portals to search for data, a biomedical research can search for data across groups in one place!
+Instead of going to 11 separate online portals to search for data, a biomedical researcher can search for data across groups in one place!
 For example, all of the kidney sequencing data can be identified in a single search.

 <div class="row">